 Employ common sense.
 If another driver becomes abusive or threatening, allow a law enforcement officer to gather these details.
 If there are witnesses to the accident, ask them for their contact information, but do not discuss the accident.
-Any effort to color the recollection of a witness may undermine the future efforts of your car accident attorneys.
+Any effort to color a witness’s recollection may undermine the future efforts of your car accident attorneys.

-If you choose to pursue legal action in the wake of your accident, your auto accident attorney may be able to obtain this compelling evidence.
+If you choose to pursue legal action in the wake of your accident, your personal injury attorney may be able to obtain this compelling evidence.
 To complete your on-scene documentation effort, use your smartphone’s dictation app to record your recollections while they are still fresh.

 Contact Your Insurance Company